 We both set up a blog on blogger.com before we left for our trip to Africa to keep our families from going insane with worry whilst we were gone!

 We figured that it would be great to give ‘dear-diary’ style updates on what we were doing and how we were getting on.

 We loved writing these entries and our families and friends loved getting to see our photos and hear about our adventures (remember, this was all pre-Facebook!).

 I stopped blogging after we came home from Africa but Carlo kept his going.

-And it was his little seed of a blog that was sewn in 2008 that, after migrating it from blogger over to WordPress and giving it a new name, has evolved into Next Stop Who Knows.
+And it was his little seed of a blog that was sewn in 2008 that, after migrating it from blogger over to WordPress and giving it a new name, evolved into Next Stop Who Knows.

-We began to take even longer trips to places like Thailand, Australia, and Indonesia in the years that followed our trip to Africa.
+We began to take longer trips to places like Thailand, Australia, and Indonesia in the years that followed our trip to Africa.